AdamPaternostro/Azure-Tomcat-Web-App-Container/README.md

 ### The solution
-- Use Azure Web Apps on Linux (this will deploy your custom image)
+- Use Azure Web Apps on Linux (this will be used to deploy a custom Docker image)
 - Create a a Docker image:
   - Start Tomcat on port 8080.
   - Tomcat can now unzip your WAR file since each container has its very own WAR file (no locking) .